No-Bake Peanut Butter Bars

 Why This Recipe Works

-- Loaded with rolled oats and peanut butter it's sustaining
+• Loaded with rolled oats and peanut butter flavors, it's sustaining

 Ingredients you will need

-To make my peanut butter oatmeal bars you will of course need peanut butter.
-My peanut butter bars are based on rolled oats, I then use honey, butter and milk to make the delicious peanut butter caramel that hold's everything together.
+To make my peanut butter oatmeal bars you will of course need peanut butter and rolled oats.
+I then use honey, butter and milk to make the delicious peanut butter caramel that hold's everything together.

 A little chocolate is optional if you want to add a chocolate drizzle on top of the bars